dd-bim/IfcGeoRef/Documentation.md

     }
   ],
 ```
 Each level value contains the data provided by the IfcGeoRefChecker.
 One can access the data while looping through the arrays of the certain level at first.
 Given the fact that there could be more than one value per level each level object also stores data for reference and instance object.
 Those values contain data for identification of the entities in the related IFC-file.
 They are the number of each IFC instance together with the hash symbol like it is stored in the IFC-file, e.g "#114".
-As a second value referece and instance object also contain the type of the IfcObject, e.g. "IfcSite".
+As a second value reference and instance object also contain the type of the IfcObject, e.g. "IfcSite".
 Reference objects are always objects with a own IfcGloballyID.
 Certain GeoRef values applies to this object.
 Instance objects are Ifc instances which either contain the stored data directly or reference them at a deeper level in the file.
 Please consider that an exported JSON file also contains GeoRef objects which has no data.
-In this case there exists an reference object but no instance object with IfC hashnumber.
+In this case there exists an reference object but no instance object with IFC hashnumber.
 Often Georef data is not completely stored in an IFC file.
 The resulting JSON file contains for this elements either "n/a" for string objects or the phantastic value "-999999" for double values.

 ### GeoRefUpdater